Hospital Cave: 3-Story Secret Hospital In Cat Ba Vietnam

 The easiest way to travel from Hanoi to Cat Ba is by bus.
-There are daily buses departing from Hanoi, and the journey takes approximately 3.5 to 4 hours.
+Daily buses are departing from Hanoi, and the journey takes approximately 3.5 to 4 hours.

 You can book online bus tickets here.

-The entrance fee to Hospital cave is 40,000 VND per person.
+The entrance fee to the Hospital cave is 40,000 VND per person.

 Inside the cave is arranged a simple small set of tables where the guard checks the ticket before letting visitors go through the iron door to the inside.